lucasfcosta/blog/_posts/2022-09-15-deadlines.md

 Preemption points are regular time intervals at which the team will review a task's progress and decide whether they should cut scope, change their strategy, or drop the task and cut losses altogether.

-Preemption points are better than deadlines because they're actionable, predictable, and incentivize long-term continuous improvement.
+Preemption points are better than deadlines because they're actionable, predictable, better at handling variability, and incentivize long-term continuous improvement.

 Finally, when it comes to queueing disciplines, FIFO — first in, first out — is rarely the best queueing discipline to use in an engineering system.
 Instead, we must ensure the system is always processing the shortest, most valuable items.